Brexit – exiting the EU

 - We’ve successfully completed trials of the new customs processes and paperwork for products we import ourselves

-- We’ve worked with our experienced hauliers and clearing agents to make sure they are ready
+- We are working with our experienced hauliers and clearing agents to ensure they are ready as further changes come into effect

 - We’ve advised all our suppliers about what they need to do in advance of the changes